streamster/streamster/packages/usgs/README.md

 # @streamster/usgs

-> Streamster is still very much a work in progress.
+> :warning: Streamster is still very much a work in progress.
 Features and implementations are likely to change.

 Firstly, a big thanks to the folks over at USGS for all of their hardwork in developing their Water Services.
 Much much appreciated!